 "Skyfall" - much like Live and Let Die, Bond receives a gun with a palm-scanner that only he can fire.
 When an enemy gets his hands on it, Bond just says "Good luck with that" and leaves him to get dragged off by a komodo dragon.
 Then there's the knives from the siege at the climax...

-It counts as a subversion because the item failed to be useful.
-However, the movie has an actual example of the trope - Kylie's nails.
-They're discussed during dinner with her family for some reason, later they save her by being able to stab the worm and pull it out of her mouth.
+Kylie's nails are discussed during dinner with her family for some reason, later they save her by being able to stab the worm and pull it out of her mouth.

 An interesting subversion is in Snake Eyes, where the huge ball that has been lying on the ground for most of the movie doesn't roll over anyone (read: Gary Sinise).
 However, this was only because test audiences didn't like the originally-planned ending in which it does roll over Sinise.